PersuasiveArchives/tuxlogos-xcf/README.md

 # tuxlogos-xcf
-Library of backgrounds of tux with a logo from FOSS/Unix/Distro in the torso with xcf
+  The Library of a background of tux with a logo from FOSS/Unix/Distro/etc in the torso with xcf Tux Logo = Papirus
+  The FOSS/Unix/Distro/etc logos = Internet/Papirus/Wikimedia
+  Images are svg